SomeOne-Webdev/SomeOne-Webdev/README.md

 ⬜ I'm interested in any ambitious project that makes me think.
 ⬛ A proud lover of minimalism — in code and design.
 ⬜ Passionate about smooth micro-interactions and subtle UI animations.
-⬛ I believe open-source is one of the best ways to learn and connect with amazing developers.
+⬛ I believe open-source is one of the best ways to learn and connect with amazing developers.</br>
 ⬜ Always exploring ways to craft cleaner, faster, and more intuitive user experiences.

 ---